netreplica/nrx/README.md

 * `<format>/interface_names/<kind>.j2`: templates for generating emulated interface names used by each `kind` with `default.j2` being a fallback template.
 Optional, as not all output formats need emulated interface names.
 For example, not needed for visualization output formats.
 * `<format>/interface_maps/<kind>.j2`: templates for mappings between real interface names and emulated interface names used by this NOS `kind`.
 Optional, as not all `kinds` support such mappings.

-This repository includes a set of [netreplica/templates](https://github.com/netreplica/templates) as a submodule.
+The **nrx** repository includes a set of [netreplica/templates](https://github.com/netreplica/templates) as a submodule.
 See more details about available templates in the [templates/README.md](https://github.com/netreplica/templates).

-Although you can always directly customize the templates according to your needs, there is less intrusive way via the platform map file.
+Although you can always directly customize the templates according to your needs, the platform map file often provides less intrusive way.
 It should be used if you need to tell `nrx` which templates to use for the Device Platform values in your NetBox system.
 Also, you can override node images to be used instead of the names specified in the templates, as well as many other node parameters.
 See [Platform Map](docs/platform_map.md) for details.

 # How to use